AlexNabokikh/tfsort/README.md

 ![Logo](files/logo.png)

-`tfsort` is a command-line utility designed for meticulous engineers who prefer to keep their Terraform `variable` and `output` blocks sorted alphabetically.
+`tfsort` is a command-line utility designed for meticulous engineers who prefer to keep their Terraform `variable`, `output` and `terraform` blocks sorted alphabetically.
 It also corrects spacing issues between these blocks and removes leading or trailing newlines in the processed files. `tfsort` can read from files or stdin, write to files or stdout, and process directories recursively.

 ## Contents